blakevanlan/restless/README.md

 Note that if you want your request body to be JSON with the `Content-Type: application/json`, you need to `JSON.stringify` your object first.
 Otherwise, it will be sent as `application/x-www-form-urlencoded` and encoded accordingly.
 Also you can use `json()` and `postJson()` methods.
 * `parser` A function that will be called on the returned data.
-Use any of predefined `restler.parsers`.
+Use any of predefined `restless.parsers`.
 See parsers section below.
-Defaults to `restler.parsers.auto`.
+Defaults to `restless.parsers.auto`.
 * `encoding` The encoding of the request body.
 Defaults to `"utf8"`.
 * `decoding` The encoding of the response body.
 For a list of supported values see [Buffers](http://nodejs.org/docs/latest/api/buffers.html#buffers).
 Additionally accepts `"buffer"` - returns response as `Buffer`.
 Defaults to `"utf8"`.
 * `headers` A hash of HTTP headers to be sent.
 Defaults to `{ 'Accept': '*/*', 'User-Agent': 'Restler for node.js' }`.